sunpy/sunpy/docs/tutorial/maps.rst

     <Quantity 0.234256 s>

 Notice that this returns an `~astropy.units.Quantity` object which we discussed in the previous section :ref:`units-sunpy`.
-The full list of attributes can be found on `~sunpy.map.GenericMap`.
+The full list of attributes can be found in the reference documentation for `~sunpy.map.GenericMap`.
 These metadata attributes are all derived from the underlying FITS metadata, but are represented as rich Python objects, rather than simple strings or floating point numbers.

 .. _map-data: